 5G networks will use much smaller antennas compared to current systems.
 At the same time, the new antennas will achieve much better coverage and higher connection speeds.
 They will also be less visible and produce less electromagnetic emissions.
 In fact, they could be compared to Wi-Fi installations.

-EMF exposure from 5G networks, including through the use of new frequency bands, has to remain below the recommended limits, just like 2G, 3G and 4G networks.
+EMF exposure from 5G networks, including through the use of new frequency bands, has to remain below the recommended limits - just like 2G, 3G and 4G networks.

-Limits for the exposure to EMFs that are currently recommended at international and EU level were classified by the World Health Organisation’s International Agency for Research on Cancer (IARC) at the third level in a scale of five levels of risk as ‘possibly carcinogenic’.
-It puts such exposure in the same ‘possibly carcinogenic’ category as pickled vegetables.
-This means that it considers it less risky than eating red meat, night shift work or drinking hot coffee, which are at the second level andassessed as ‘probably carcinogenic’, and even less risky than air pollution, wood dust or alcoholic beverages, which, being at the first level, fall into the ‘carcinogenic’ category More information classifications is available on the International Agency for Cancer Research website.
+Limits for the exposure to EMFs that are currently recommended at international and EU level were classified by the World Health Organisation’s International Agency for Research on Cancer (IARC) at the third level in a scale of five levels of risk, which puts them in the group with other ‘possibly carcinogenic’ elements, such as pickled vegetables.
+This means that radio EMFs are less risky than eating red meat, working night shifts or drinking hot coffee, which are at the second level and assessed as ‘probably carcinogenic’.
+Radio EMFs are considered even less risky than air pollution, wood dust or alcoholic beverages, which, being at the first level, fall into the ‘carcinogenic’ category'.
+More information on classifications is available on the International Agency for Cancer Research website.

-9. ICNIRP published new guidelines on EMF in March 2020.
+14. ICNIRP published new guidelines on EMF in March 2020.
 What is the position of the Commission regarding the new guidelines?

 The European Commission will consider the new ICNIRP’s guidelines findings and re-examine the situation in relation to the 1999 Council Recommendation.

-The health protection policy is a competence of the Member States, those are free to adopt stricter requirements.
+The health protection policy is a competence of the Member States, who are free to adopt stricter requirements.
 The Commission remains confident that the currently recommended limits are adequate to protect public health.

 You can find out more about cybersecurity and 5G networks on the dedicated FAQ page.